helinwang/Paddle/doc/design/cluster_train/pserver_client.md

  *
  * paddle_begin_init_params will be called from multiple trainers,
  * only one trainer will be selected to initialize the parameters on
  * parameter servers.
-Other trainers will be blocked until the
- * initialization is done, and they need to get the initialized
+Other trainers need to get the initialized
  * parameters from parameter servers using @paddle_get_params.
  *
  * @param pserver_config_proto serialized parameter server configuration in